Autism Center of North Mississippi

 • Loss of language or social skills

-• Poor eye contact
+• Minimal eye contact

-• No smiling
+• Minimal smiling

-• Impaired ability to make friends
+• Impaired ability to interact with peers

 • Absence or impairment of imaginative or social play